japj/japj.github.io/about/index.markdown

 ## What I do

-I work at [Oce Technologies B.V.](http://ocecareers.com/) at the R&D site in Venlo.
+I work as a Software Engineer at [Oce Technologies B.V.](http://ocecareers.com/) at the R&D site in Venlo.

 ## Why I do it